 • Apply evidence-based interventions to promote physical activity and healthy eating including the PCNA Heart Healthy Toolbox.

-Hypertension: Identification, Management, and Equity (1.0 CE contact hours)
+Hypertension: Current Guideline Recommendations (1.0 CE contact hours)

 Learning Objectives